-A new epidemic is sweeping our nation.
-Dubbed "Text Neck", it is especially prevalent among teenagers, but affects thousands of adults as well.
+A new epidemic of neck pain is sweeping our nation.
+Dubbed "Text Neck", it is especially prevalent among teenagers, but affects thousands of adults as well

 It’s the position we’re putting ourselves and the amount of time we spend there that is compounding the problem.
 Our head is a heavy object for our neck to support, applying about 10-12 pounds to our neck when held in the proper position.